 Investing in stock markets is all about knowing where to invest, when to invest, for how long to invest and when to sell.

-If you want to know how to invest in stocks profitably, it would greatly help to know some time-tested fundamentals of stock markets:
+If you really want to know how to invest in stocks profitably, then understanding these four time-tested ground rules of the markets would greatly help:

 1st – Never Ignore Fundamentals